Christmas and drinking go together like, well, mistletoe and wine. But what do you buy for the festive boozehound in your life?

-For the relative who owns much older, fancier wines than you, Coravin's clever wine needle system will let them pour out a glass of the old (17)67 without needing to down the whole bottle.
-The needle is pushed through the cork to get to their vintage vino and when it's removed, the cork reseals.
-Drinking without the overthinking.
+For the relative who owns older, fancier wines than you, Coravin's clever wine needle system lets them pour out a glass without needing to down the whole bottle.